svierk/angular-bootstrap-toast-service/README.md

 The idea of the project is to create a service that allows displaying different toast notifications to the user, e.g. success or error toasts.

+## Getting started

+Open the repository with VS Code and install all recommended extensions.

+Run

+- `npm install` to install all required dependencies

 ## Development Server

 Run